 Info on developing arbitrage

-The strategy constantly scans for any arbitrage opportunity by comparing the order books on two markets that are trading equivalent assets (e.g. WETH-USDC vs. ETH-USD).
-Whenever it finds any price dislocation between the two markets (i.e. it's profitable to buy from one and sell to the other), it would calculate the optimal order size to do the arbitrage trade, and trades away the price difference by sending opposing market orders to both markets.
+The strategy constantly scans for any arbitrage opportunity by comparing the order books on two markets that are trading equivalent assets (e.g., WETH-USDC vs. ETH-USD).
+Whenever it finds any price dislocation between the two markets (i.e. it's profitable to buy from one and sell to the other), it would calculate the optimal order size to make the arbitrage trade, and trade away the price difference by sending opposing market orders to both markets.

-There are a few major parts to the arbitrage strategy in terms of its logic flow:
+There are a few significant parts to the arbitrage strategy in terms of its logic flow:

 - Scanning for profitable arbitrage trades